FAQ: Applying to my group

 What do I need to apply?

 You will need an up-to-date CV highlighting your degrees, your research and professional experience and background.
-According to the requirements from the doctoral programs I take part in, I will also ask for a motivation letter, ideally in one or two page maximum, highlighting why you would like to work in my group and why you think your background and research interest matches mine.
+According to the requirements from the doctoral programs I take part in, I will also ask for a motivation letter, ideally in one or two pages maximum, highlighting why you would like to work in my group and 1/ why you want (or feel the need) to have a PhD, 2/ why you think your background and research interest matches mine, and optionally 3/ what specific problems you are interested to work on.
 There are additional documents such as recommendation letters and track records that need to be uploaded to these platforms.

 I am beginning my master, what should I study if I want to apply to your group?